Monday – Saturday: 11AM – 11PM

 Established in 1995, Stewart’s Brewing Company is New Castle County’s first brewpub; a 150 seat full service restaurant with a 30 seat full service bar.
 Newly renovated to celebrate our 20th anniversary, Stewart’s blends the classic American pub with our brewery and flare for exotic food.
 We feature a wide array of classic gastro-pub fare, wild game and continental cuisine.
 Full menu is available from 11am until closing every day.
 Families are welcome.
 Our medal award winning brewery is second to none in the First State.
 Beer starts with six full time ales and adds over 40 rotating seasonal brews to keep things interesting all year.
 We brew American, German, English, and Belgian style ales and lagers.
 Stewart’s atmosphere is casual with plenty of televisions to watch the big game.
 English style darts and NTN trivia to test your wits.
 It is our goal to provide the best hand crafted beer, fresh food, and impeccable service.

-Al & Heather Stewart are working owners at Stewart’s.
-They enjoy the challenge of running a brewpub and believe owners should be hands on with the business.
-They are locals, born in Delaware, and graduated from the University of Delaware.
-They have strong bonds to the community and patrons.
-Their love of beer and food has lead Stewart’s in a dynamic direction.
-The beer has never been better and the diversity in the beer menu is only equalled by the diversity in the food menu.
+Al Stewart is the working owner at Stewart’s.
+He enjoys the challenge of running a brewpub and believe owners should be hands on with the business.
+He is a local, born in Delaware, and graduated from the University of Delaware.
+He has strong bonds to the community and patrons.
+His love of beer and food has lead Stewart’s in a dynamic direction.
+The beer has never been better and the diversity in the beer menu is only equaled by the diversity in the food menu.